charmbracelet/gum/README.md

 Display a spinner while running a script or command.
 The spinner will automatically stop after the given command exits.

-To view the command's output during execution, use the `--show-output` flag.
+To view or pipe the command's output, use the `--show-output` flag.

 ```bash
 gum spin --spinner dot --title "Buying Bubble Gum..." -- sleep 5
 ```

 <img src="https://stuff.charm.sh/gum/spin.gif" width="600" alt="Shell running gum spin while sleeping for 5 seconds" />